-Center for Quality & Health Integration Projects
+Center for Quality Projects

 Benchmarks is committed to quality in all areas of our practice and that includes selecting projects that work towards enhancing the standards of service delivery system for our members to ensure the highest level of care for the people needing services, through research, data collection and analysis, pilot projects and proven standards of care.
-Our Center for Quality and Health Integration (CQHI) houses our latest quality enhancing initiatives outlined below:
+Our Center for Quality Integration (CQI) houses our latest quality enhancing initiatives outlined below:

 Benchmarks’ Partnering for Excellence (PFE)